-The large Chuncho Clay Lick is located about 2 hours from Refugio Amazonas and attracts one of the highest amounts of macaws in the world.
-You will be greeted after a short walk through the forest from the river to a spectacular sight of sound and color as the macaws visit the clay to detoxify food they have eaten in the forest.
-It’s good to note that the macaw activity does depend on the time of year and weather.
+The large Chuncho Clay Lick is located about two hours from Refugio Amazonas and attracts one of the highest amounts of macaws in the world.
+You will be greeted after a short walk through the forest from the river to a spectacular experience of sound and color as the macaws visit the clay to detoxify food they have eaten in the forest.
+It’s good to note that macaw activity does depend on the time of year and weather.

 From Refugio Amazonas Lodge, you will also enjoy guided tours in the rainforest to find many different monkeys, interesting birds, fascinating reptiles, and different tree frogs.
 You will climb a tall canopy tower to gaze over the rainforest where you can spot different toucans and parrots.
-You will also visit a beautiful rainforest lake and can choose from a range of add-on activities, such as jungle mountain biking, canopy climbing, kayaking, and stand-up paddleboarding.
+You will also visit a beautiful rainforest lake and can choose from a range of activities, such as citizen science, night walks and aerobotany.

 Posada Amazonas Lodge

-At the Posada Amazonas Lodge, enjoy visiting a beautiful oxbow lake with its resident family of giant river otters, climb a canopy tower to spot different parrots and toucans, and enjoy a range of add-on activities.
-The activities include canopy climbing, jungle mountain biking, kayaking, and stand-up paddleboarding.
+At the Posada Amazonas Lodge, enjoy visiting a beautiful oxbow lake with its resident family of giant river otters, climb a canopy tower to spot different parrots and toucans, and other activities.